-The need for great circumspection in making centacts with students, faculty members, and employees of institutions of learning is widely recognized.
-However, the requirements of the intelligence community for increased information in this area is obvious from the concern of the White House at the absence of hard information about the plans and programs of campus and student-related militant organizations.
-At the present time no sources are developed among specularly school students and, with respect to colleges and universities, sources are developed only among individuals also have reached legal age, with two exceptions.
-This policy is a signed to minimize the possibility of embarr assumptions and above a policity, including character of infringenium of neadening freedom.
+The need for great circumspection in making contacts with students, faculty members, and employees of institutions of learning is widely recognized.
+However, the requirements of the intelligence community for increased information in this area is obvious from the concern of the White House at the absence of hard information view the plans and programs of campus and studentrelated million organizations.
+At the present time no sources are developed mong secondary school students and, with respect to colleges and universities, sources are developed only among individents the have reached legal age, with the exceptions.
+This policy is de thread to minimize the possibility of underrussment and rates in publicity, including absences of infringement of netadarity freedom.